KazeShikaru/ChatBot/README.md

 When done you can run the command `rasa shell` to start the command prompt version of the bot.
 If it does not work you may need to delete all models inside the `.\rasa\models`.
 And re-train it again.
 <br>
-If you want to run the prototype version of the GUI you the following command: `rasa run -m models --enable-api --cors "*" --debug` to start the server.
-After that open the file `index.html` inside `./rasa/Rasa_CustomUI-v_2.0-master/`.
-Click the button on the bottom-right side of the window to open the chat window.
-And send a message to start loading the models.
-It may take a while to process.
-After it finishes loading the bot will be working.<br>